Intellect05/FactorRiskAttribution/README.md

 The Model also does exposure analysis where it compares the portfolio and index exposure to the different factors, to understand if the portfolio is taking more risk or not.

-The model is uses three types of regression model, the Multi-linear regression model (MLR), the Principal Component regression (PCR) and the Partial Least Squares regression (PLSR).
+The model is uses three types of regression models, the Multi-linear regression model (MLR), the Principal Component regression (PCR) and the Partial Least Squares regression (PLSR).